ryan3738/frasers-nextjs-site/README.md

 A Next.js website for Fraser's Gourmet Hideaway Restaurant with a responsive menu page and a CMS and Authentication.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is a website for Fraser Gourmet Hideaway coded using Next.js, React.js, Javscript, Typescript, NextAuth, & Netflify CMS.
 ## Getting Started

 1. Clone the repository locally
 2. Navigate to the root directory